-Senior managers should be responsible for recognising and rewarding their staff appropriately, with the support of their HR Manager, using one of the University's
+Senior managers should be responsible for recognising and rewarding their staff appropriately, with the support of their HR Manager, using one of the University's reward and recognition options.

 - recommend an additional scale increment (ASI).
 These are typically used where someone has contributed more than would normally be expected, and this level of contribution is expected to continue.
 Our normal annual increments are intended to recognise greater contribution as a result of greater experience, so any recommendation for an ASI should reflect how these normal expectations have been exceeded.

 - recommend a discretionary increment (DI).
-These are usually used when someone has reached the top of the grade and they are making an ongoing exceptional contribution.
+These are used when someone has reached the top of the grade and they are making an ongoing exceptional contribution.